twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **Include Diagonals** – This item is in version 3.0 only and was dropped after version 4.0.
 * Checkbox: **Remove Knees** – This item is in version 3.0 only and was dropped after version 4.0.

+# ## Glyph Properties (`TGLYPHPROPERTIESFORM`)
+Version 4.0 until 4.5 includes a text box which showed the number of contours.

 ### Composite Glyph Properties (`TCOMPOSITEGLYPHPROPERTIESFORM`)
-This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).
+* Text box with glyph indexes – The text box is shown in old versions only and is located at the top right corner.
+* Button: **Delete** (version 3.0 until 5.6) – The button is intended to delete the member of a composite glyph.
+* Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 5.6) – The checkbox was dropped after version 6.0.

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
 This dialog includes a note requiring the Professional Edition to use this feature (it is shown if the program is detected to be running the Home Edition).
 Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

+The third panel changes the advance width with check boxes to center the glyph and set the left side bearing at x=0 and a radio button to use monospaced glyph (it is only active when the Fixed option is selected).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown if the GPOS kerning tables are edited.
 The values at the beginning has a capital D in square brackets.